Anglican Communion Network: Network dioceses

 Subsequently, the conventions of the dioceses of San Joaquin, Pittsburgh, Quincy, and Fort Worth voted to leave the Episcopal Church.
 The departing members joined the Anglican Province of the Southern Cone and it is those dioceses that participated in the Network.
 The members of those dioceses that remained in the Episcopal Church did not indicate an interest in remaining part of the Network.

+As of 2026, the Episcopal Diocese of Albany is no longer affiliated.

 Support from Anglican churches and ministries

 The Common Cause Partnership, founded in June 2004, is an alliance of several churches and ministries that support ACN.
 The initial meeting was followed by a gathering in February 2005 that resulted in a Statement of Common Cause Partners in North America.